Casehero

 Jibo was 12 inches tall and weighed eight pounds (Exhibit 2).
 It is equipped with cameras to track and recognize faces, facilitate video conferences, and take photos.
 Its natural language processing capabilities allowed it to understand limited human speech.

 Jibo’s face is a touchscreen with stereo cameras, speakers, and a microphone array in the head.
-The body is separated into three regions, each of which could be motor-driven through 360 degrees, allowing Jibo to swivel toward the speaker in a room or look as if it were dancing a jig and create other expressive movements in place.
+The body is separated into three regions, each of which could be motor-driven through 360 degrees, allowing Jibo to swivel toward the speaker in a room or look as if it were dancing a jig and creating other expressive movements in place.

 JIBO 1.0 BUSINESS DEVELOPMENT